DavidBuchanan314/unPNG/README.md

 - There's 8 bytes of overhead per row.
 If you're dealing with very small images, that's a lot.

-- BMP already exist - although it's a rather crufty format.
+- BMP already exists - although it's a rather crufty format.
 It would be interesting to compare unPNG to a minimal BMP encoder/decoder.

 - libpng (and others) are well documented and battle-tested.

+- Parsing itself is not the only source of unsafety when dealing with image formats.

 ## What's in this repo?

 This repo contains an encoder and a decoder program.
 The encoder is writte in Python, and the decoder is a single-header C library.

 Notably, the decoder **never copies any buffers**.
-It simply verifies the structure of the buffer you give it, and returns the metadata you need to view/process it - the width, height, pixel format, stride.
+It simply verifies the structure of the buffer you give it, and returns the metadata you need to view/process it - the width, height, pixel format, stride (aka pitch).

 The decoder also doesn't bother verifying checksums, for simplicity - but it could if it wanted to.
+The *en*coder on the other hand emits files with valid checksums, passing checks from `pngfix` et al.

-Also note that although unPNG is designed to be implemented securely, this implementation is prototype-quality and should not be especially trusted.
+Also note that although unPNG is designed to be implemented securely, this implementation is prototype-quality, mostly untested, and should not be especially trusted.

 ## How?